januff/spotify-favorites-export/README.md

-Building out a Spotify Authorization Code flow using Remix and complex API queries using StepZen.
+Building out a Spotify Authorization Code flow using Remix and paginated GraphQL queries using StepZen.

 - **[How Portable Is Spotify?](draft.md): Exporting My Saved Music**